vivektyagiibm/cnnTextPyTorch/README.md

 ## CNN Text Classifier PyTorch
-A simple one convolution layer + maxpool + full connected  Convolution Text Classifier with word2vec embeddings as input.
+A simple one convolution layer + maxpool + full connected last layer, Convolution Text Classifier with word2vec embeddings as input.
-Trained and tested on "Moview Review Dataset".
+Trained and tested on "Movie Review Dataset".

-Purpose is to provide a tutorial to the interested user on how to train a state of the art CNN text classifier using user-provided emebddings (word2vec in this case).
+Purpose is to provide a tutorial to the interested user on how to train a state of the art CNN text classifier using user-provided embeddings (word2vec in this case).
 A classical SGD is applied to also exemplify the updates in a deep learning system instead of the optimizer method.

 ## Requirement